sauravjaiswalsj/Notepad-QT-c-/README.md

 # Notepad QT/c++

-This is a simple notepad applicaiton with normal notepad features
+This is a great notepad applicaiton with most of the notepad features

   * Can Create New File
   * Can Open File